uiokky5/wenhao2/README.md

 # BIOGRAPGHY

-I am a Master's student at the School of Artificial Intelligence, Xidian University.
-I am set to obtain my Master's degree in **2025**, advised by Prof. **[Yuwei Guo](https://scholar.google.com/citations?user=DR-GIokAAAAJ&hl=en)**.
-For my undergraduate studies, I attended the School of Computer Science at Xidian University, achieving a GPA of **3.7**.
-During my master's program, I have actively contributed to four significant projects in **[Cross-Modal Person Re-identification (VI-ReID)](#renet-reliable-and-efficient-cross-modality-learning-for-unsupervised-visible-and-infrared-person-re-identification-usl-vi-reid)**, **[Brain Age Prediction](#a-6-month-internship-at-the-wan-lab-university-of-nebraska-medical-center)**, and **[Non-learned Operator based Deep Learning Models](#lightweight-directional-aware-network-for-classification)**.
+I am a Ph.D student at School of Data Science, University of Virginia.
+My advisor is Prof. **[Sheng Li](https://sheng-li.org/)**.
+Before that, I was a Master's student at the School of Artificial Intelligence, Xidian University, advised by Prof. **[Yuwei Guo](https://scholar.google.com/citations?user=DR-GIokAAAAJ&hl=en)**.
+For my undergraduate studies, I attended the School of Computer Science at Xidian University.

-<span style="color:red;">My research interests primarily focus on multimodal applications, aiming to explore innovative solutions at the intersection of AI and its applications for society and humanity.
-I intend to pursue a Ph.D. program in <strong><span style="color:red;">Fall 2025</span></strong>.
-You can reach me at <strong><span style="color:red;">zwhxd2@stu.xidian.edu.cn</span></strong>.</span>

 <p align="center">